Key Takeaways

 The most secure homes use multiple security layers:

 Your choice between french doors and sliding doors matters most at the "delay mechanism" layer.
-French doors with proper upgrades provide better delay capability, giving security systems more time to detect and respond to intrusion attempts.
+French doors and European sliding doors with proper upgrades provide better delay capability, giving security systems more time to detect and respond to intrusion attempts.

 The Neighborhood Factor

 Security needs vary dramatically by location.
-In low-crime suburban neighborhoods, even sliding doors with basic upgrades may provide adequate security.
-In areas with higher property crime rates, maximum security measures for french doors become essential.
+In low-crime suburban neighborhoods, even traditional sliding doors with basic upgrades may provide adequate security.
+In areas with higher property crime rates, maximum security measures for french doors or European sliding doors become essential.

 Check local crime statistics and consult with neighbors about their experiences.
 This contextual information helps you calibrate your security investment appropriately.